dinfuehr/v8.dev/src/blog/understanding-ecmascript-part-3.md

 The [syntactic grammar](https://tc39.es/ecma262/#sec-syntactic-grammar) describes how syntactically correct programs are composed of tokens.

 The notation used for different grammars differs slightly.
-For example, the syntactic grammar uses `Goal :` whereas the lexical grammar use and the RegExp grammar use `Goal ::` and the numeric string grammar uses `Goal :::`.
+For example, the syntactic grammar uses `Symbol :` whereas the lexical grammar use and the RegExp grammar use `Symbol ::` and the numeric string grammar uses `Symbol :::`.

 For the rest of this episode, we'll focus on the syntactic grammar.

 ## Example: Allowing legacy identifiers

 In some contexts, `await` and `yield` are allowed identifiers.
 Finding out when exactly they are allowed can be a bit involved, so let's dive right in!

-The reason for allowing these keywords as identifiers is that the standard committee wanted to keep JavaScript backwards compatible when introducing async functions and generators.
-It's possible that some web page has a (normal) function which uses `await` or `yield` as an identifier, and such a function should continue to work.

 Let's have a closer look at allowing `await` as an identifier (`yield` works similarly).